SInherit/SInherit/README.md

 Our frontend AKA webpage used React.js framework to help us build up the webpage(up to now, maybe we will change our frontend some day).

 # Backend
 As our coursework requirements, we have to use Google App Engine service with Python as our backend, it means, at last, we will deploy our project into the cloud.
+We plan to use `Django@2.0.x`

 # Web Structure
 We plan to use B/S patten with MVC to build our cloud App.
 Divide the frontend design and backend design, each part members focus on their own part and